altera-fpga/hls-samples/ReferenceDesigns/niosv/README.md

 # `Nios V` Sample
-The `Nios V` sample is a reference design that demonstrates how to simulate an FPGA IP produced with the Intel® oneAPI DPC++/C++ Compiler with a Nios® V softcore processor.
+The `Nios V` sample is a reference design that demonstrates how to simulate an FPGA IP produced with the HLS IP Gen Compiler with a Nios® V softcore processor.

 | Area                      | Description
 ---                         |---
-| What you will learn       | How to configure a Nios V system to interact with an FPGA IP produced with the Intel® oneAPI DPC++/C++ Compiler
+| What you will learn       | How to configure a Nios V system to interact with an FPGA IP produced with the HLS IP Gen Compiler
 | Time to complete          | ~30 minutes

 ## Purpose
-This FPGA reference design demonstrates a simple Direct Memory Access (DMA) module produced with the Intel® oneAPI DPC++/C++ Compiler, and how to use a Nio V softcore processor to interact with it.
+This FPGA reference design demonstrates a simple Direct Memory Access (DMA) module produced with the HLS IP Gen Compiler, and how to use a Nio V softcore processor to interact with it.

 ## Prerequisites